Commands

 fspec query-dependency-stats

-Automatically advance work units that are ready to move forward.
+Description: Automatically advance ready work units

 Options:

-• --dry-run - Show what would be advanced without making changes
+• --dry-run Show what would be advanced

 Examples: